Wuvist/lcpc/lcpc.typ

     ),
   ),
   date: "Mar 2024",
   abstract: [In this paper, I propose a new economy indicator: LCPC - Living Cost Pressure Curve, aiming to provide holistic view of living cost pressure among a society.
-I used Singapore as a example, but the methodology is applicable to other economies, and possible to make cross comparison of LCPC among different economies.
-LCPC provides better reference to a much broader audience about living cost than existing indicator like CPI.],
+I used Singapore as a example, but the methodology is applicable to other economies, and possible to make cross comparison of LCPC.
+LCPC provides better reference value to broader audience about living cost than existing indicator like CPI.],
   keywords: [
     Household Analysis, Household Finance, Demographic Economics, Economic indicator, Social indicator,],
   acknowledgments: "This paper is a work in progress.", doc,
 )

-#set text(spacing: 100%)
 #set par(
   leading: 1.2em,
   first-line-indent: 2em,